altair823/image_compressor/README.md

 ## Features

 - Compress and resize a single image to jpg format.
-- Compress and resize multiple images in certain directory.
-- Compress and resize images with multithreading.
+- Multithreading.
-- Customize the quality and size of compressed images.
+- Customize the quality and size ratio of compressed images.
 - Send a completion message via `mpsc::Sender` (see [Using Message Passing to Transfer Data Between Threads](https://doc.rust-lang.org/book/ch16-02-message-passing.html) in rust tutorial).

 ## Supported Image Format